-GPs are highly skilled doctors who support patients throughout their lives.
-They help you to manage your health, prevent illness, and are trained in all aspects of general medicine.
+General Practitioners (GPs) are highly skilled doctors who support patients throughout their lives.
+They work as part of a general practice team of professionals to help you to manage your health and wellbeing.

 Who can use GP services?